saarbastler/LedClock/README.md

 The software is written "bare metal" using my [AvrLibrary](https://github.com/saarbastler/AvrLibrary).
 It can be compiled using Atmel Studio 7.
 Clicking the turn encoder will enter the menu turning will select a menu, click again will enter the menu for setting the time/date etc. The menu itself is in German.

+The java fx application "Designer" compiled in eclipse, is a grafical designer to paint the clock faces and hands.
+It writes the file zeiger.cpp used in the firmware.